 Boarding in Oakham’s Lower School is the start of an exciting adventure, where pupils get the chance to make lots of friends, try new things and enjoy the best of family life.
 Oakham’s flexible approach to boarding means that pupils are able to move seamlessly between boarding and home life with different options to suit all our families.

-Both Houses are superbly equipped with lots of indoor and outdoor space, including: a common room, games room, kitchen, and study room with a joint Common Room for shared activities.
+Our Lower School boarding facilities provide lots of indoor and outdoor space, and the site is currently undergoing a major redevelopment that will include new facilities in which to work and play.
 Pupils particularly enjoy the outside space provided for their exclusive use; playing ‘Out Back’ is a favourite past-time, as is tending the newly planted flowers and vegetables in their garden.

-Weekends are fun too and boarders look forward to an exciting programme of activities, ranging from trips to Drayton Manor theme park, the cinema, or ice skating, often run jointly between Lincoln and Peterborough.
+Weekends are great fun and boarders look forward to an exciting programme of activities, ranging from trips to Drayton Manor theme park, the cinema, or ice skating.